IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ### Procedure
 #### Step 1: Clone this git repo
-On a mac or linux desktop git clone this repo (it is possible to do this on Windows 10 but not recommended)
+On a mac or linux desktop git clone this repo (it is possible to do this on Windows 10 but not recommended).
+Add your public ssh key under your `~/.ssh` folder to https://github.com/settings/keys if you have not done so already
 ```
 cd ~
 yum install -y git